lekhajee/reveal.js/Speaker Notes.md

 Here is a quick demo,

-(Demo here?
-"Look how easy it is to run Mimic....")
+(Demo here: "Look how easy it is to run Mimic...." bootstrap.mp4)

 As you can see here, it is only a 3 step process to get mimic started, and be able to hit the APIs it implements.
-The steps are pip install mimic, run mimic and hit the endpoint! that's it.
+The steps are pip install mimic, run mimic and hit the endpoint!
+That's it.
+As we mentioned, the way you hit the endpoint is to simply change your client's Identity URL to Mimic's and run your code as before.

+(Demo here: nova python client pretending to create a server, list servers, delete server, against mimic.)

+Here is an example of how we could use Mimic against the OpenStack nova python client.
+We're including the Mimic identity endpoint as the `AUTH_URL`.

+We did this with Autoscale, and pointed its tests at a Mimic instance.
+This reduced the test time exponentially.
+Before Mimic, the functional tests would take 15 minutes, and now they run in 30 seconds.
+The system integration tests would take 3 *hours* or more, cause if one of the servers in the test remained in the "building" state for fifteen minutes longer than usual, then the tests ran fifteen minutes slower.
+That 3 *hours* (or more) went down to be less than 3 *minutes* (consistently) to complete!

+Our dev VMs are configured to run tests against Mimic, so developers get immediate feedback on the code being written and they can work offline without having to worry about uptimes of the upstream systems.

-Glyph: But Lekha what about all the error injection stuff I just mentioned.
+Glyph: But Lekha, what about all the error injection stuff I mentioned before?
 Does Mimic do that?
+How did this set-up test Autoscale's error conditions?

-Well, Glyph am as pleased as I am suprised that you ask that.
+Well Glyph, I am as pleased as I am suprised that you ask that.
+Mimic does simulate errors.

-Mimic does simulate errors using the metadata provided during the creation of the server.
-It processes the metadata, and sets the state of the server respectively.
-For example, setting a `metadata` of say `"server_building":
-30`, will make the server stay in building state for 30 seconds.
+Earlier, when I said Mimic pretends to create a server, that wasn't entirely true - sometimes Mimic pretends to *not* create a server.
+It uses the metadata provided during the creation of the server.
+It inspects the metadata, and sets the state of the server respectively.
+For example, setting a `metadata` of say `"server_building": 30`, will make the server stay in building state for 30 seconds.
 Similarly, servers can be made to go into error state on creation.

 Autoscale's purpose is to get the user the right number of servers, even if a number of attempts to create one failed.
 We chose to use `metadata` for error